Wind-WindKids/winding/samples/sophieandwind/illuminated_shorts.md

 @page: rectangle, cutout, large, portrait-oriented, polaroid
 ![Same scene, moments later.
 Sophie's eyes open, looking directly at Wind while blowing out candles.
 He's smiling.
 The smoke from the candles makes swirls in the air between them.](snaps/birthday_wish.png)

---
-scenes_bike_to_market: page, portrait-oriented
---
-@image:
-Sophie and Wind riding side-by-side through the Jardin du Luxembourg on bright bicycles.
-Wind’s bicycle is a vivid orange with a polished silver bell on the handlebar; Sophie’s is a bright lime green with a black rear basket.
-Sophie’s basket holds a fresh baguette and a bundle of lavender and wildflowers, petals catching the breeze.

-@background:
-A sunlit park path lined with green lawns and flowerbeds, early-summer flowers in bloom.
-Behind them, a green-painted bus stop bench and shelter; on the shelter’s glass is a faded travel poster reading: *Lyra’s Oxford – Daily Service from London*.
-The poster’s edges are sun-faded, colors muted, but the gold lettering still catches the light.

-@light:
-Warm morning tones, golden light filtering through tall chestnut trees.
-Long, soft shadows falling across the path.